danmcne/GTD/README.md

 # GTD — Personal Productivity App

+GTD has been superseded by planr: https://github.com/danmcne/planr

+The idea is almost identical, just a name change.

 A self-hosted, local-first Getting Things Done app for Ubuntu.
 Everything runs on your machine at `http://localhost:5000`.
 All data is stored in plain files and SQLite — no cloud, no accounts.